Imageomics/snakemake-workshop/episodes/12_run_on_slurm.md

 ---
 title: "Run at Scale"
-teaching: 10
+teaching: 6
-exercises: 2
+exercises: 8
 ---

 :::::::::::::::::::::::::::::::::::::: questions

-- How can can I add memory, cpu, and gpu requirements to a rule?
-- How can can I scale up my workflow in a cluster?
+- How can I efficently scale up my workflow in a cluster?
-- What logs are created when running my workflow with a cluster?

 ::::::::::::::::::::::::::::::::::::::::::::::::
 ::::::::::::::::::::::::::::::::::::: objectives

 - Add a memory requirement to a rule
-- Create sbatch script to run a workflow at scale
+- View a generic sbatch script to run a workflow at scale
-- Delete all outputs
 - Run the workflow at scale

 ::::::::::::::::::::::::::::::::::::::::::::::::

-## Problems with way we have been running snakemake
-- Only using a single node so limited scaling
-- Must keep our terminal window connected or the job might stop
-- Interactive job must request maximum resources needed for all jobs: threads, cpus, gpu

 ## Running with Slurm
-- Configure snakemake to submit slurm jobs
-- Run main snakemake job in a background job
 - Ensure rules request appropriate resources
   - threads/cpus
   - memory
   - requires a gpu
+- Configure snakemake to submit slurm jobs
+- Run main snakemake job in a background job

 See [Snakemake threads/resources docs](https://snakemake.readthedocs.io/en/stable/snakefiles/rules.html#threads) for details on how to request different resources such as threads, memory, and gpus.